ztangent/Documenter.jl/docs/src/showcase.md

 Finally, admonitions for notes, warnings and such:

 !!! note "'note' admonition"
-    Admonitions (with an unrecognized style) looks like this.
+    Admonitions look like this.
 This is a `!!! note`-type admonition.

     Note that admonitions themselves can contain other block-level elements too, such as code blocks.
 E.g.